Effective: March 7, 2016

 By using Medium, you agree to follow these Rules and Policies.
 If you don’t, we may remove content, or suspend or delete your account.

 Disclaimer of warranty.
 Medium provides the Services to you as is.
 You use them at your own risk and discretion.
 That means they don’t come with any warranty.
-None express, none implied.
+None expressed, none implied.
 No implied warranty of merchantability, fitness for a particular purpose, availability, security, title or non-infringement.

 Limitation of Liability.
 Medium won’t be liable to you for any damages that arise from your using the Services.
 This includes if the Services are hacked or unavailable.
 This includes all types of damages (indirect, incidental, consequential, special or exemplary).
 And it includes all kinds of legal claims, such as breach of contract, breach of warranty, tort, or any other loss.